iboard/clean/README.md

   studying Uncle Bob's 'Clean Code (Episodes 1 to 12)'.
 It's aim is to demonstrate and learn how a plain ruby-app (w/o Rails) can work in the matter of _CleanCode_

-'clean' implements an Application-class which can run commands.
-A 'command' is a subclass of BaseCommand and has a 'run-method'.
+'clean' implements an Application-class which can execute UseCases.
+A 'UseCase' is a derivative of class UseCase and implements an 'exexute-method'.

 A list of available commands can be found at the end of this file.